NikkiLa1/NikkiLa1/README.md

-<h1>Hi, I'm Nikki! <br/><a href="https://www.linkedin.com/in/nikki-la/">Honors Data Science Student @ ASU</a></h1>
+<h1>Hi, I'm Nikki! <br/>
+<a href="https://www.linkedin.com/in/nikki-la/">M.S.
+Data Science Student @ Vanderbilt University</a></h1>

-<h3>Welcome and thank you for visiting my data science portfolio!
-I'm currently an undergraduate student in data science at Arizona State University Barrett's Honors College, where my enthusiasm lies in exploring data to reveal insights and address real-world challenges.
-During my studies in statistics, computer information systems, machine learning, programming, and data science, I have acquired a strong skill set that forms a strong foundation for engaging in diverse data science projects.
-Within this porfolio, I'm excited to present some information about myself and my previous works.</h3>
+<h3>Welcome, and thank you for visiting my data science portfolio!
+I'm currently pursuing my Master of Science in Data Science at Vanderbilt University.
+My passion lies in uncovering insights from data to solve meaningful, real-world problems—especially in areas like healthcare and fintech

+With a solid foundation in statistics, programming, machine learning, and database systems, I've been fortunate to work on a range of projects that blend technical rigor with impactful storytelling.
+This portfolio highlights who I am and showcases some of my favorite projects.
+Thanks for stopping by!</h3>

 <h2>👩🏻‍💻 Data Science Projects:</h2>